cquinn783196/Project-13/README.md

 | Web-2    | Web Server   | 10.0.0.6   | Linux            |
 | ELKvm    | Monitoroing  | 10.1.0.4   | Linux            |

-### PROJECT 13 MILESTONES
-- Ansible Playbook successfully deployed to configure Filebeat and able to run on both vulneratble Web VMs
-- Ensure that Filebeat was properly installed and running on Web-1 and Web-2 VMs
-- Verify that our ELK server is receiving logs from both of the DVWA VMs

 ### Access Policies

 The machines on the internal network are not exposed to the public Internet.